carlolars/gnupg2-msys2/README.md

 ```

 ## Install GnuPG
-Download and install GnuPG, eiter use full *Gpg4win* or the simple installer.
-Gpg4win will install the same GnuPG but with some additional GUI applications.
+Download and install *Gpg4win*.
+Gpg4win will install the same GnuPG as the *simple installer* but with some additional GUI applications and more importantly a better pinentry.

 ## Paths
 ### Windows *Path*